saifobeidat/saifobeidat.com/content/blog/nuxt3-avoid-extra-client-requests.md

 ## Main Benefits of the above enhancments

 1. Saving network requests means having better performance
-2. Eliminating extra expensive SQL queries that were caused by the extra client APIs requests
+2. Eliminating expensive SQL queries that were caused by the extra client APIs requests

 <br>